ryantd42/NY-Legislative-Git/2023/S2705B-2023/bill.md

   January 24, 2023
   ___________

- Introduced  by  Sen. PERSAUD -- read twice and ordered printed, and when printed to be committed to the Committee on Social Services
+ Introduced  by  Sens.
+PERSAUD, HOYLMAN-SIGAL, SALAZAR -- read twice and ordered printed, and when printed to be committed to the Committee  on Social  Services -- reported favorably from said committee and commit- ted to the Committee on Finance -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend  the  social  services  law,  in  relation  to  resource exemptions for applicants for public assistance programs; and to amend part  B  of  chapter 436 of the laws of 1997, constituting the welfare